 Well-Known Symbols and Intrinsics

-Well-known symbols are built-in Symbol exotic objects (9.2.4) that are explicitly referenced by algorithms of this specification.
+Well-known symbols are built-in Symbol values (6.1.5) that are explicitly referenced by algorithms of this specification.
 They are typically used as the keys of properties whose values serve as extension points of a specification algorithm.
-Unless otherwise specified, well-known symbols objects are shared by all Code Realms (8.2).
+Unless otherwise specified, well-known symbols values are shared by all Code Realms (8.2).

 Within this specification a well-known symbol is referred to by using a notation of the form @@name, where “name” is one of the values listed in Table 6.